 Know your customer base

-Get a breakdown of the verticals or industries for your existing clients or customers, and rank them from highest number of clients associated with each vertical to lowest.
+Get a breakdown of the verticals or industries for your existing clients, and rank them from highest number associated with each vertical to lowest.
 Then do some research to see what more you can learn.
-Consider:
+What to consider?

 - Do the interests of these industries overlap in any way?